Hank5050/readme-generator/README.md

-# README Generator
+# ⭐ README Generator

-  ## Description of Project
+  ## 📘 Description of Project:

-  Project was to create a node application that prompts for information about your project, and creates a README.md file with the given information.
+  Project was to create a node application that prompts for information about your project, and creates a README.md with the information provided.
+I built this project to be able to have my README.md files for every project easily created.
+This application allows me to have much more time to complete the actual coding, instead of having to spend time on building a README.md.
+This project has helped me learn how to succesfully write files with fs.writefile, and has given much insight on node itself!
+Was a great project that will be used many, many times in the future!

-  - What was your motivation?
-  - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-  - What problem does it solve?
-  - What did you learn?

-  ## Installation
+  ## 🛠 Installation:

   Make sure you have node installed on your PC, then simply go to [My GitHub Repo](https://github.com/Hank5050?tab=repositories) and clone the project to your personal computer.

-  What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

-  ## Usage
+  ## ✏ Usage:

-  Provide instructions and examples for use.
-Include screenshots as needed.

-  Pull up the command terminal and run the index.js file  ex: node index.js  Answer the prompts according to your Project and when finished the application will write your README.md for you.
-If there is an error the terminal will log the exact error out for you.
-Have Fun!!
+  To use the application, navigate to the folder containing the index.js file and open the integrated terminal in that folder.
+Type the prompt: node index.js  to run the index.js file.
+Answer the questions provided, and be as descriptive as possible.
+After answering the final question, the application will create a README.md file inside that folder using the information you provided.

-  ## License
+  ## 📃 License

   ISC